 Paternity cases are those cases that involve a couple who is not married but have one or more children from that relationship.
-A paternity action is filed when a person wants to legally establish the paternity of a child and set the legal obligations of the father.
+A paternity action in Florida is filed when a person wants to legally establish the paternity of a child and set the legal obligations of the both parents.

 The Florida Statute that codifies or deals with paternity is Chapter 742.